MacMotx/PROJECT_BCN_NEIGHBOURHOODS/README.md

 intention of representing yearly series of all the Barcelona city’s neighbourhoods including variables historically related to displacement and neighbourhood change phenomena.

-💾 The provided DataSets can be conceptually divided in three categories:
+💾 The studied DataSet can be conceptually divided in three categories:

 1. Housing Factors: Here we include terms relative to the rent market as well as the real state market.
 From average prices to amount of registered purchases and a rent growth rate, cal-